afeldman-nm/vllm-enc-dec-rfc/rfc.md

   </tr>
 </table>

-This RFC discusses the effort to support those **"Long-term goal"** capabilities in the third column of the table above, specifically those which are not supported or fully-tested in the initial encoder/decoder infrastructure PRs.
+This RFC gives an overview of those features & models which **will not be compatible with encoder/decoder initially, but which should be made compatible eventually** (i.e. **No** in the 2nd column, **Yes** in the third column in the support matrix.)

 ## Background